changkevin51/OneDojo/README.md

 # Credits and Acknowledgements

-* [AdminLTE's](https://adminlte.io/) Template was used for the development of the app.
+* [AdminLTE's](https://adminlte.io/) was used for the development of the app.
+The default template has been heavily modified to suit the requirements of the app.

 * AI assistance was used to help debug.